 The Consolidated Financial Statements of the Moncler Group as at December 31, 2016 include Moncler S.p.A.
-(Parent Company), Industries S.p.A., a sub-holding company directly controlled by Moncler S.p.A, and 30 consolidated subsidiaries in which the Parent Company holds indirectly a majority of the voting rights, or over which it exercises control or from which it is able to derive benefits by virtue of its power to govern both on a financial and an operating aspects.
+(Parent Company), Industries S.p.A., a sub-holding company directly controlled by Moncler S.p.A, and 30^{} consolidated subsidiaries in which the Parent Company holds indirectly a majority of the voting rights, or over which it exercises control or from which it is able to derive benefits by virtue of its power to govern both on a financial and an operating aspects.

-^{} The companies Moncler Enfant S.r.l, Moncler Lunettes S.r.l, and Moncler CZ S.r.o. have been liquidated during financial year 2016.
+^{} The companies Moncler Enfant S.r.I, Moncler Lunettes S.r.I, and Moncler CZ S.r.o. have been liquidated during financial year 2016.

 Moncler S.p.A.
-Parent company which holds the Moncler brand
+Industries S.p.A.